nurzhanzhanuzak/eventsourcing/docs/topics/domain.rst

 decorator as a more :ref:`declarative syntax <Declarative syntax>`.
 One criticism of the declarative syntax design is that it is "command sourcing" and not "event sourcing", because it is the command method arguments that are being used as the attributes of the event.
-If may sometimes be "command sourcing" but then it is certainly also event sourcing.
-Applications exist to support a domain, and in many cases applications support the domain by recording decisions that are made in the domain and received by the domain model.
+It may sometimes be "command sourcing" but then it is certainly also event sourcing.
+Applications exist to support a domain, and in many cases applications support the domain by recording decisions that are made in the domain and registered by the domain model.
-The :func:`@event<eventsourcing.domain.event>` decorator can also be used on "private" methods, methods that not part of the aggregate's "public" command and query interface that will be used by the application, called by "public" commands which are not so decorated, so do not trigger events that are simply comprised of the method arguments, so then there is event sourcing but no command sourcing.
-The important thing here is to separate out the work of the command if indeed there is any work (work that should happen only once) from the definition of and construction of an aggregate event object, and from the projection of the aggregate event into the aggregate state (which will happen many times).
+The :func:`@event <eventsourcing.domain.event>` decorator can also be used on "private" methods, methods that are not part of the aggregate's "public" interface, but that will be called by undecorated "public" commands.
+In this case, events may not simply be comprised of the "public" method arguments, so there will be event sourcing but not command sourcing.
+The important thing here is to separate the work of the command (work that should happen only once) from the definition and construction of an aggregate event object, and from the projection of the aggregate event into the aggregate state (which will happen many times).

 Why mutate the aggregate state?
 Another question that may arise is about mutating the aggregate object, rather than reconstructing a copy of the aggregate that combines